vimc/montagu-ci/README.md

 See the [TeamCity Administrator's Guide](https://confluence.jetbrains.com/display/TCD9/Administrator%27s+Guide) for configuring the server.

+## Backups

+The CI server will backup every day into `/opt/TeamCity/data/backup`

+From the host, running `./scripts/sync-backups.sh` will syncronise these backups to the host, in the directory `backup`, and will set a link to the most recent one in `restore`.
+This will need some work to be cron-able because the working directory will matter.

 ## VIMC notes

 Ubuntu 16.04 VMs are used for the server and agents.